From Counterportation to Local Wormholes: Discussion

 \section{Discussion}

-Counterfactual communication, and its forerunner counterfactual computation \cite{Hosten2006}, has been inspired by, and so far exclusively explained in terms of interaction-free measurement \cite{Elitzur1993} and the Zeno effect \cite{Misra1977}.
-In interaction-free measurement the presence of a measuring device, i.e. the ``bomb'' in Elitzur and Vaidman's thought experiment, can sometimes be inferred without any particle triggering it.
-Whereas in the Zeno effect, used to boost the efficiency of interaction-free measurement, repeated measurement of a quantum state inhibits its evolution, leaving it unchanged (the proverbial watched kettle that does not boil).
-Let's consider detectors $D_A$ and $D_B$ in Fig. \ref{fig:CQCNOT}C. By the deferred measurement principle\cite{Nielsen2010}, which states that any part of a quantum system that has stopped evolving can be measured straight away or at a later time, we can imagine detectors $D_A$ and $D_B$ being placed far away such that neither performs any measurement before the photon could exit the protocol.
-At the end of the protocol, the photon is in Port1 and Port2 with unit probability amplitude in the ideal limit, in the desired polarisation state of Bob's original qubit.
-No reference to either interaction-free measurement or the Zeno effect is therefore necessary in this case.
-Bob communicates information counterfactually by enabling single-photon interference to take place either in the inner interferometers but not the outer, when communicating a ``0'', or in the outer interferometers but not the inner, when communicating a ``1'', or a combination of both scenarios when communicating a quantum bit.
+Our universal exchange-free quantum computation, not to be confused with its quaint predecessor that allows a computer to perform a computation without actually ``running'' \cite{Jozsa2001,Hosten2006}, generalises exchange-free communication---all of which have been inspired by, and intuitively explained in terms of ``interaction-free'' measurement \cite{Elitzur1993}, and the Zeno effect \cite{Misra1977}.
+In interaction-free measurement the presence of a measuring device, or the ``bomb'' in Elitzur and Vaidman's thought experiment, can sometimes be inferred without any particle triggering it.
+Whereas in the Zeno effect, which can be used to boost the efficiency of interaction-free measurement, repeated measurement of a quantum state inhibits its evolution, leaving it unchanged (the proverbial watched kettle that does not boil).

+Let's consider detectors $D_A$ and $D_B$ in Fig. \ref{fig:CQCNOT}C. By the deferred measurement principle\cite{Nielsen2010}, which states that any part of a quantum system that has stopped evolving can be measured straightaway or at a later time, we can imagine detectors $D_A$ and $D_B$ being placed far away such that neither performs any measurement before the photon could exit the protocol.
+At the end of the protocol, the photon is in Port1 and Port2 with probability amplitude approaching unity in the limit of $N>>M>>1$ and perfect implementation, in the desired polarisation state of Bob's original qubit.
+No reference to either interaction-free measurement or the Zeno effect is therefore required, showing that neither is a necessary condition for counterfactuality.

+We make the assumption that optical communication is explainable by one or more of the following: 1) detectable photons traversing the channel between the two communicating parties; 2) measurements carried out in between an initial state and a final state; and 3) an underlying physical state objectively existing prior to measurement.